Eat these 7 healthy Mediterranean foods to fight inflammation

 How it can help:

-Fish is an important part of the Mediterranean diet.
-Fish is a unique source of the anti-inflammatory omega-3 fats DHA and EPA.
+Fish is an important part of the Mediterranean diet and a unique source of the anti-inflammatory omega-3 fats DHA and EPA.
 Fattier fish such as salmon, mackerel, sardines, and herring provide the highest levels of omega-3s.

 How to eat fish more often: